Scientific Name

 Many of the cultivated plants known as Epiphyllum hybrids are derived from crosses between species of Disocactus (rather than Epiphyllum) and other genera in the Hylocereeae.

 These cacti dislike extreme heat and cold, so they are best green-housed during the depth of winter and heat of summer in hot, dry climates.
-They also prefer shade to sun and like a little extra humidity in the air.
+They also prefer shade to sun and like a little extra humidity.

 Disocactus can be reproduced both by seeds and cuttings.